 This course presents an advanced overview of the development and function of the central nervous system.
 Topics include etiology, signs, symptoms, and prognoses of conditions involving the central nervous system.
-Additional topics include neurological assessments of function. appropriate treatment/intervention and documentation.
+Additional topics include assessments of neurological function, appropriate treatment/intervention and documentation.
 Outside work will be required.
 Prerequisite: OTH144